Faq's

 16. What if I have surplus money available?

-If you have surplus money available, you must inform us so that we can distribute it towards your creditors, this will help you complete the plan and become debt free sooner than the plan has quoted.
+If you have surplus money available, you must inform us so that we can distribute it towards your creditors.
+This will help you complete the plan and become debt-free sooner than the plan has quoted.

 17. What if I want to terminate my contract?